gboeing/street-network-models/README.md

 #### 3.1.
 Calculate betweenness centrality

-TBD
+Load each GraphML file and calculate length-weighted node betweenness centrality for all nodes, using IGraph.

 #### 3.2.
 Calculate indicators

 Load each saved graph's GraphML file.
 Calculate each indicator as described in the indicators metadata file.
 Save the results to the `indicators-street.csv` file.
+Save graphs to disk as GeoPackages and node/edge list files.

 #### 3.3.
 Merge indicators